jpz455/1259-Final-Project/README.md

 ### :magnet: Coaxial Cable Design Model :magnet:

 ## Description:
-The purpose of this design tool is to take inputs from the user (geometric radii, material permitivity, material conductivity, operating frequency and more) to calculate and determine information that would be useful for the design and fabrication of a coaxial cable.
+The purpose of this design tool is to take inputs from the user (geometric radii, material permittivity, material conductivity, operating frequency and more) to calculate and determine information that would be useful for the design and fabrication of a coaxial cable.
 Once the function receives inputs, it will calculate distributed parameters, propogation constants and velocity, and finally characteristic impedances for both lossy or lossless cables.
 The results of the calculations are then stored in a results struct.
 Finally, the characteristic impedance, alpha, beta, and attenuation in dB/m amongst other results can be accessed by the user